MarioniLab/milo_analysis_2022/README.md

 The folder 'GLMM work in progress' refers to all the work done after submission of my thesis.
 This includes:
 - creating simulations for kinship matrices
 - implementing a GLMM model with kinship matrix, A
-- in progress file on how to stabilise GLMM where the number of random levels is very large.
+- progress made on how to stabilise GLMM where the number of random levels is very large.